elswob/Badger/README.md

 * InterProScan RAW files
 * Custom tabular annotation files

-Custom tabular format is defined as such:
+Custom tabular format is defined as 6 tab delimited columns:

-Column 1 = transcript ID
+1 = the transcript ID
-Column 2 = source
+2 = the source of the annotation
-Column 3 = annotation ID
+3 = the annotation ID
-Column 4 = start base of annotation on transcript Column 5 = end base of annotation on transctipt
+4 = the start base of annotation on transcript
+5 = the end base of annotation on transctipt
-Column 6 = score
+6 = the score

 e.g.